 Relocation specialist and coastal property expert Nigel Bishop casts his expert eye over the coastal property scene.

-For more expert advice from the property expert, check out another one of Nigel’s columns here.
+For more expert advice from the property expert, check out Nigel’s last column here.